Optimal Participation of Price-maker Battery Energy Storage Systems in Energy and Ancillary Services Markets Considering Degradation Cost: Formulation and Methodology

-Constraints (L2)-(L4) ensure for each generating unit, 1) its total power delivery in each market clearing interval lies within its maximum and minimum generation limits; 2) its reserve and regulation capacity provisions at each market clearing interval do not exceed the corresponding ramp rates.
-Constraints (L6)-(L8) ensure the scheduled power outputs of each battery unit in the energy, reserve, and regulation capacity markets lie within the corresponding quantity offers submitted by the BESS (determined by the ULP).
+Constraints (L2)-(L4) ensure for each generating unit, 1) its total power delivery lies within its maximum and minimum generation limits; 2) its reserve and regulation capacity provisions do not exceed the corresponding ramp rates.
+Constraints (L6)-(L8) ensure the battery's scheduled power in the energy, reserve, and regulation capacity markets lie within the corresponding quantity offers of the BESS (determined by the ULP).

-Constraints (L5) and (L9) apply to each regulation market participant (including the BESS's units and generating units) to represent the pay as performance market model.
-In these constraints, the regulation mileage multiplier $m$ is assigned by the ISO to each regulating unit based on its historical performance on regulation mileage provision.
-These multipliers serve as parameters of the optimization problem.

-To ensure the AGC signal dispatched to each regulating unit (based on the participation factor $PF$) does not go beyond the unit's scheduled power for regulation capacity provision $P^{RgC}$, we propose to scale each unit's regulation mileage multiplier $m$ in a way that the inequality in (1) always holds.

-With (1), in each market clearing interval, the regulation mileage multiplier of each regulating unit is scaled to be less than the ratio of the system regulation mileage requirement to the maximum change between consecutive AGC signal setpoints.

-In (L5) and (L9), the regulation mileage $P^{RgM}$ awarded to each regulating unit is bounded by the unit's scheduled power for regulation capacity provision $P^{RgC}$, considering the unit's historical performance on regulation mileage provision (via the regulation mileage multiplier $m$).
-In this regulation market model, the regulating units only submit price offers (without quantity offers) for regulation mileage provisions since the awarded regulation mileage $P^{RgM}$ is determined by the ISO without considering regulation mileage quantity offers.